VieetBubbles/Simple-Projects/README.md

 # Simple-Projects
-Repository that I use to learn web development andd store some simple projects I've done in the prgress.
+Repository that I use to learn web development andd store some simple projects I've done in the progress.